rems-project/read-dwarf/README.md

 A simple `make` works. `read-dwarf` symlink will then be created.

+While developing, `make merlin` will only build the necessary parts for the merlin plugin to work.
+It will fail later than plain `make` allowing a more accurate linting.

 ## Installing

 To install `read-dwarf`, you can do `dune install` without opam or